Brain Imaging-to-Graph Generation using Adversarial Hierarchical Diffusion Models for MCI Causality Analysis

 \begin{itemize}

-\item The proposed functional MSETD model is the first work that generates BEC from 4D fMRI in an end-to-end manner.
-It separates the diffusion denoising process into several successive steps and leverages the generative adversarial strategy to gradually translate the noise and conditioning fMRI into effective connectivity, which makes the generation process high-quality, diverse, and efficient.
+\item The proposed BIGG model is a unified framework to map fMRI onto effective connectivity in an end-to-end manner.
+It leverages the adversarial strategy to model each denoising step of DDPM by introducing conditional fMRI, which is high-quality, diverse, and efficient for effective connectivity generation.

-\item The hierarchical hybrid enhanced transformer generator is designed to denoise the fMRI by first paying attention to global spatial connectivity features and then focusing on local temporal characteristics.
-The multi-scale spatiotemporal features are significantly enhanced, and the denoise quality is greatly improved.
+\item The hierarchical denoising transformer is designed to learn multi-scale features for noise removal.
+By focusing on both spatial and temporal domains, the quality of denoising process is greatly improved, and the performance of causal inference is significantly enhanced.

-\item The multi-resolution diffusive transformer discriminator is devised to capture the temporal patterns of the denoised fMRI at different scales, which ensures the denoising process is stable and the generation result is diverse.
+\item The multi-resolution consistent transformer is devised to approximate the temporal distribution of diffusive samples to that of denoised samples at different scales.
+It promotes the generator to capture global and local patterns for good generation in terms of diversity and stability.

 \end{itemize}